Viking Aronia Berry

 Planting:

-Easily grown in average, medium moisture, well-drained soils in full sun to part shade.
-Plants have a wide range of soil tolerance including boggy soils.
+Aronia can tolerate a wide range of soils including wet or clay soils, however they grow the best in average, medium moisture, well-drained soils in full sun to part shade, ideally a minimum of 4 hours of sunlight a day.
 Best fruit production usually occurs in full sun.
 Remove root suckers to prevent colonial spread unless desired.